BSBI currently publishes five main periodicals - two are members-only, printed and/ or emailed out, and the others are available to everyone online:

 - The Scottish Newsletter, edited by Angus Hannah, can be downloaded from the Scotland page; or you can find the latest issue, along with all back issues dating back to 1979, on the Scottish Newsletter webpage.

 - Current and back issues of the Welsh Bulletin, edited by Richard Pryce, Sally Whyman & Katherine Slade, can be downloaded from the Welsh Bulletin webpage, where you will find every issue from 1964 onwards.

 BSBI would like to express its sincere thanks to these six editors who carry out their editorial duties in an entirely voluntary capacity.
 We are very grateful for their hard work over time and commend them on their excellent periodicals.
 Take a look and see if you agree!

 New Journal of Botany and the BSBI Publications Archive

 We also have archives from our former publications New Journal of Botany (NJB) and its predecessor, Watsonia.
 NJB was published from 2011 to 2017; papers are still available but only to BSBI members - sorry!
 Find out more here.

 Check out our Publications Archive for back copies of Watsonia 1949-2010; Proceedings of the Botanical Society of the British Isles 1954-1969; BSBI Conference Reports 1950-2012; Botanical Exchange Club reports 1867-1946; and the original Journal of Botany 1834-1940.
-You can also find back copies of the old style BSBI News 1972-2014 but for the new look BSBI News you'll have to join the society.

 The Society is grateful to all the authors, editors and reviewers who have contributed to Watsonia, New Journal of Botany and all our other periodicals since our inception in 1836.